camiloahm/findstore/findstore-testkit/README.md

 Find Store Test Kit
 =========================

-This project is used to create the performance test for Find Store Project.
+This project is used to create the performance tests for Find Store Project.
+Every scenario was created with [Gatling](https://gatling.io/)

 This project uses SBT 1.0, which is available [here](http://www.scala-sbt.org/download.html).

 Start SBT